Shalin Liu Performance Center

 A Home for Rockport Music and the Rockport Chamber Music Festival

-• Oceanfront reception space on the third floor, with stunning views of the coastline, for educational, social, civic and corporate events (catering kitchen available for use)
+- Oceanfront reception space on the third floor—ideal for educational, social, civic and corporate events (catering kitchen available)

-• Watch a brief video tour of the Shalin Liu Perfromance Center.
+Watch a brief video tour of the Shalin Liu Performance Center.

 A Community Resource